Covid-19 vaccine Black Friday sales price cartoon.

 Diversity cartoon – inclusion in the workplace.

-A cartoon about diversity policy in employment and in recruitment.
+A cartoon about diversity and inclusion policy in employment and in recruitment.

 The cartoon shows an interviewer in an organisation’s hr department interviewing a man.
 The interviewer is saying that her organisation promotes a policy of diversity and inclusion, however the policy doesn’t extend to the man being interviewed.